derjust/BigData/README.md

 }
 ```

-For basic statistics also an summary aggregator is added.
+For basic statistics, a summary aggregator is also added.
 It is increased every time a station can't be found for a weather point.
-This might be because the station number is unknown or the number belong to a station which couldn't be parsed earlier (i.e. no geo data):
+This might be because the station number is unknown, or the number might belong to a station which couldn't be parsed earlier (i.e. no geodata):

 ```java
 package com.sungard.advtech;